PetabyteBrain/SmartBackupSystem/README.md

 A Simple Backup Management System called "Smart Backup System" (Smart B.S).
 It is programmed in Python using the Tkinter, Regex and Sqlite3 Libraries.
 The Goal of this project was to create a Python script with the implementation of Tkinter, Regex and Sqlite.

 ## How to use
-When you download the Project and you start the Main script a Winow will open,
+When you download the Project and you start the Main script a Window will open,
 ## functionalities

 - Create Backup